 Our primary liquidity needs are to fund our working capital requirements, distributions to unitholders and capital expenditures.
-Pending an improvement to the current conditions in the public debt and equity markets, our principal sources of funds to meet our liquidity needs currently will be limited to cash generated by operations and borrowings under our senior secured credit facility.
 We believe that we will be able to generate sufficient cash from operations in the future to meet our liquidity needs to fund our working capital requirements and to fund our distributions to unitholders.
 We expect to fund our capital expenditures with additional borrowings under our senior secured credit facility.